glycerine/tmframe/README.md

             writing a PTI of zero; although they are encouraged to do so whenever possible to save a word of space.

-       1 => an error message string in utf8 follows.
+       1..7 => these are reserved and should never actually appear in the EVTNUM field on the wire.
+However we defined them here to make the API easier to use--when NewFrame() is called
+               with Evnum in this range, the PTI field is automatically set accordingly.
+To provide documentation for
+               the NewFrame() calls evtnum formal parameter,
+               we will repeat the encoding here:

+               1 => EvOne, the payload is defined to be the value 1.
+               2 => EvOneFloat64, the payload will be the
+                    following float64 value.
+               3 => EvTwo64, the payload will be the float64
+                    and the int64 that follow.
+	       4 => EvNull, payload is defined as the NULL value.
+	       5 => EvNA, payload is defined as NA, or Not-Available, denoting missing data.
+	       6 => EvNaN, payload denotes IEEE-754 Not-a-Number, NaN.
+	       7 => EvUDE, payload is describe by the UDE word that follows.

-       2 => a TMFRAME-HEADER value follows, giving time-series metadata.
+       8 => a TMFRAME-HEADER value follows, giving time-series metadata.
 To be described later.

-       3 => a Msgpack encoded message follows.
+       9 => a Msgpack encoded message follows.

-       4 => a Binc encoded message follows.
+       10 => a Binc encoded message follows.

-       5 => a Capnproto encoded message segment follows.
+       11 => a Capnproto encoded message segment follows.

-       6 => a sequence of S-expressions (code or data) in zygomys parse format follows. [note 1]
+       12 => a sequence of S-expressions (code or data) in zygomys parse format follows. [note 1]

-       7 => the payload is a UTF-8 encoded string.
+       13 => the payload is a UTF-8 encoded string.

-       8 => the payload is a JSON UTF-8 string.
+       14 => the payload is a JSON UTF-8 string.
 ~~~

 After any variable length payload that follows the UDE word, the